 CPA Canada has strict exam rules.
 You must review the exam rules and regulations before each exam as this information is updated regularly.
 Exam information can be found here.

-If you are unsuccessful on an exam, you can request a re-mark through My CPA portal within three business days of the exam results released.
-The fee for an re-mark is listed here under administrative fees.
-A re-mark does not provide you with further feedback on your exam.
+If you are unsuccessful on an exam, you can request a re-mark through My CPA portal within three business days of the exam results release.
+The fee for a re-mark is listed under administrative fees.
+Re-marks do not provide you with any additional feedback on your exam.